Vivi Castrillon Applies Lipstick In Low-Plunging Silk Dress

 Happy Wednesday my beautiful people.
 Today don't miss my LIVE TRANSMISSION from my bed in Pj's.
 I have an amazing guest tonight.
 My beautiful friend @aniagadea Playmate, singer, model.
 We are going to have a blast.
 We are going to sing, dance and model for all of you.
 10pm: Miami ????
 9pm: ????????, ????????, ???????? : : : ????:@vvcastrillon @vvcastrillon.fit @vvcastrillontips : : : Feliz miércoles, mis personitas lindas.
 Hoy no te pierdas mi TRANSMISIÓN EN VIVO desde mi cama en Pj's.
 Tengo un invitada increíble esta noche.
 Mi hermosa amiga @aniagadea Playmate, cantante, modelo.
 Vamos a cantar, bailar y modelar para todos ustedes.
 Te espero.
 10 pm: Miami ????
 9pm: ????????, ????????, ????????

-In her caption, she shared that her photographer, Andres Otero, was the mastermind behind the new post and revealed that this was one of her favorite shoots.
-She wore her long, brunette tresses with an incredibly deep side part, and her flowing mane fell one shoulder.
+She wore her long, brunette tresses with an incredibly deep side part, and her flowing mane fell on one shoulder.
 Vivi’s smoldering look called for a stunning application of makeup that seemed to include defined brows, eyeliner, mascara, and blush.

-Vivi’s fans have been loving the post so far, and it’s already earned her over 17,000 likes and 260-plus comments.
+In the caption, she shared that her photographer, Andres Otero, was the mastermind behind the new post and revealed that this was one of her favorite shoots.
+Vivi’s fans have been loving the post so far, and it’s already earned over 17,000 likes and 260-plus comments.

 “Looking gorgeous sexy hot glamorous and beautiful also sexy,” one follower wrote.

 “Wow.
 Good Night VV.
 So Much Sexy BB.
 Excellent Princess.
 Divine Dive.
 Absolutely Beauty and Sensual Lady.
 Have a great month of June Too.
-Millons the Kisses VV,” a second complimented.
+Millons [sic] the Kisses VV,” a second complimented.

 “So so so so sweet & so beautiful,” another chimed in.